 Day one: Bologna – Passo Raticosa – Passo Futa – Fiesole (112 Km – 1,730 Elevation – Sunny)

-Starting from Bologna there are at least 5 different way to get to Florence, the choice fell on the road that from Val D’Idice passing through Monterenzio from San Benetto del Quercieto reaches the summit of the Raticosa Pass with a constant climb between 6 and 7% in 14km.
+Starting from Bologna there are at least 5 different ways to get to Florence, the choice fell on the road that from Val D’Idice passing through Monterenzio from San Benetto del Quercieto reaches the summit of the Raticosa Pass with a constant climb between 6 and 7% in 14km.
 The arrival towards the border between Emilia Romagna and Tuscany was preceded by a first part of the climb that opens the view on the valley below and on the Caverenno cliff (Rocca di Cavrenno) with its village, below that a feudal fortress of the Ubaldini family, which for centuries has regulated the passage of travellers between the two regions.
 From the Raticosa pass the gaze and the road continued rapidly towards the Futa pass, from there our road went downhill up to Galliano where our track was taking us on an unpaved road.
-Since we had many kms ahead and one of our bicycle was a race bike, we decided to go back on the main road that for about ten km became a bit trafficked, at least up to the crossroads with Borgo San Lorenzo, when we found ourselves in a minor road that climbed gently up to to the Vetta delle Croci at the gates of Fiesole.
+Since we had many kms ahead and one of our bicycles was a race bike, we decided to go back on the main road that for about ten km became a bit trafficked, at least up to the crossroads with Borgo San Lorenzo, when we found ourselves in a minor road that climbed gently up to to the Vetta delle Croci at the gates of Fiesole.
 We reached Fiesole downhill, time to stop at the local supermarket and reach the Camping Village, a quiet place with Bungalows and a magnificent view of Florence, perfect for enjoying an aperitif at sunset stealing a spot in a terrace of a closed bungalow, because the tables around the swimming-pool were already closed for the season.
-The campsite wasn’t crowded, there were some Germans’ couples who were travelling with vans, but the restaurant was empty.
-Unfortunately the restaurant was not only empty of customers, but also of hospitality, the staff seemed tired and bored listening to our needs.
-Anyway, it didn’t take much to us to enjoy the evening, the view, a nice chit chat with friends, a homemade pasta with tomato sauce and the inescapable bottle of Chianti.
+The campsite wasn’t crowded, there were some Germans’ couples who were travelling in vans, but the restaurant was empty.
+Unfortunately, the restaurant was not only empty of customers but also of hospitality, the staff seemed tired and bored listening to our needs.
+Anyway, it didn’t take much to us to enjoy the evening, the view, a nice chit-chat with friends, homemade pasta with tomato sauce, and the inescapable bottle of Chianti.

 Day two: Fiesole – Firenze – Chianti – Siena (96 Km – 1,560 Elevation – Sunny)

 Starting again from Camping Fiesole our day had a completely different flavour upon arrival.
 The clouds had covered Florence, the road downhill to the center of Florence was cold and damp.
-However it was only a moment, because when we arrived in the centre of the city the sun had already pierced the clouds, the “must have” photo in Piazza della Signoria, the passage over the Ponte Vecchio, Florence wasn’t crowded, it was stunning!
+However it was only a moment because when we arrived in the centre of the city the sun had already pierced the clouds, the “must have” photo in Piazza della Signoria, the passage over the Ponte Vecchio, Florence wasn’t crowded, it was stunning!
 We would have soon left it to head towards Chianti hills.
 Chianti was a fixed destination for me, I used to go there every year since I started enjoying Eroica and the dusty roads of its competition.
-This year instead we stayed on asphalted roads and in addition to the hills we climbed Valico del Morellino, another of those climbs that without the full load of tent and bikepacking, would have been easy, but instead it became challenging and slow because of that.
+This year instead we stayed on asphalted roads and in addition to the hills we climbed Valico del Morellino, another of those climbs that without the full load of tent and bikepacking, would have been easy, but instead, it became challenging and slow because of that.
 Our route through the hills became more typical immediately after the pass when in the direction of Greve in Chianti we entered the hills among its ups and downs, not always easy, with 18% stretches and equally challenging descents.
 In Greve where I used to stop for refreshment during Eroica, we also stopped and refilled our bottles, before continuing towards Val D’Elsa and then Siena.
-For all this part of the road I think I stopped every 2 kilometres to take a photo and then another, the views of the vineyards and the colours of Tuscany, impossible to let them flow without immortalising them.
-Getting to Siena, especially in Piazza del Popolo was not easy, the streets were crowded with people, moreover in the center of Siena you cannot go by bicycle.
+For all this part of the road, I think I stopped every 2 kilometers to take a photo and then another, the views of the vineyards and the colours of Tuscany, impossible to let them flow without immortalising them.
+Getting to Siena, especially in Piazza del Popolo was not easy, the streets were crowded with people, moreover, in the center of Siena you cannot go by bicycle.
 We had to push our bikes to the square for the inevitable umpteenth photo.
 From there the Camping Colleverde chosen for the night wasn’t far away, we went out of the city to the hill and we managed to pitch our tents still under the sunset’s lights.
 For dinner, we enjoyed a pizza at the campsite restaurant in a relaxed and pleasant atmosphere, typical of the Tuscany I imagined to find.

 Day three: Siena – Chianti – Prato (91 km – 880 Elevation – Sunny)